 Cardiac rehabilitation helps you to make practical, potentially life-saving changes to the way in which you live.
 They can also help you and your family deal with physical, emotional or psychological issues that can occur.
 The right rehabilitation program can help most people to reduce their risk of further heart problems.

 Cardiac rehabilitation programs complement the advice that your doctor or cardiologist gives you.

 You can find more information about cardiac rehabilitation at www.heartfoundation.org.au.

 If you have or have had a heart condition, or if you are caring for someone with a heart condition, you might find it useful to meet other people in your area who are in a similar situation.
 There are a number of heart support groups around Australia that organise regular exercise sessions, such as walking groups, as well as other social activities.

-Your doctor, specialist, local public hospital or Heart Foundation may provide you with details about your nearest group through their website www.heartfoundation.org.au, or by calling their information line on 1300 36 27 87.
+Your doctor, specialist, local public hospital or Heart Foundation may provide you with details about your nearest group through their website www.heartfoundation.org.au, or by calling their Heart Foundation Helpline on 13 11 12.

 Coming to terms with a long-term condition such as heart disease can put a strain on you, your family and your friends.
 It can be difficult to talk with people about your condition, even if they are close to you.
 Be open about how you feel and let your family and friends know what they can do to help.
 But do not feel shy about telling them what you need such as time for yourself.

 If you have coronary heart disease (CHD) or you have recently had heart surgery, or a heart attack, you may be concerned about having sex.
 Usually, as soon as you feel well enough, you can resume sexual activity.
 If you can walk up two flights of stairs without pain or breathlessness, you are usually considered able to have sex.
 If you have any problems, it is important to discuss them with your doctor so they can review your medicines and help you address any anxiety or fears you may have.